 Psychoanalyst Erich Fromm coined the term biophilia in 1973 to describe this phenomenon, which was later expanded by Harvard biologist E. O. Wilson in his effort to describe the connections that people unconsciously seek with the natural world.

 Over the past decades, numerous studies have repeatedly shown that people have an inherent connection with the natural world, by proving the amazing physical and mental health benefits of spending time in nature.
-Below are 5 fascinating findings from such studies, all pointing out to how healing nature could be to us, if only we realized this and chose to spend more time close to it.
+Below are five fascinating findings from such studies, all pointing to how healing nature could be, if only we chose to spend more time close to it.

 1. The cognitive functioning of children was enhanced when a park or greenery could be seen from their home.

 2. Workers in rooms with windows tend to have a better overall health, feel less frustration and have more patience, as well as enjoy working more.

 - Two groups of patients who had the exact same surgery had different health outcomes, depending on whether their hospital rooms had a view of a brown block wall or a stand of trees.
 In particular, those patients whose rooms looked out on trees experienced shorter stays–that is, one full day on average–and had a lower need of taking medication to soothe pain.
 In addition, it was found that their moods were better, and they suffered fewer minor complications.

 - When two groups of patients in a John Hopkins Hospital were told to spend the hours before surgery either listening to recordings of a birdsong and a babbling brook, as well as look at a poster depicting a landscape, or spending time without sounds or image, the former group reported significantly better pain management the the later group.